 “Success is a science; if you have the conditions, you get the result.” – Oscar Wilde

 Wouldn’t it be great if you could invent something like a teleporter and dominate the internet with your world-changing product?
 Let me know if you get the whole teleportation thing worked out; I want one!
-Until then, you’ll have to join the rest of us and sell products that already exist online.
+Until then, you’ll have to join the rest of us and sell products online that already exist.

 In my last post – What NOT to Sell Online – Products to Avoid – I discussed many of the pitfalls that can trip up an eCommerce website from the very outset.
 Products that might initially seem great turn out to be duds; keyword research that seems to point to a real winner leads you down a path of wasted time, money and failure.